Peak: This entry represents the maximum amount of data per second that your device received from the network during the test.

 - Minimize the number of items on the network.

-- If possible, use Ethernet connection instead of Wi-Fi.
+- If possible, use an ethernet connection instead of Wi-Fi.

 - Update your connection hardware.